-Bind bake the pie crust for 20 minutes.
+Bind bake the pie crust for 20 minutes, until it turns a light golden.
 Remove from the oven and then remove the pie weights and parchment paper.
 Return to the oven to be baked for a further 5 - 10 minutes.
 You can cover the edges of the crust with foil if you like (to prevent the crust from burning).

 Remove from the oven and let it cool completely.

 In a large bowl, place the 5 eggs and whisk well.